azhuge233/IndiegalaFreebieNotifier/README.md

 To schedule the program, use cron.d in Linux(macOS) or Task Scheduler in Windows.

+Indiegala has frequency check too, if you send too much requests in a short period of time, Indiegala will return a challenge(captcha) page.

 ## My Free Games Collection

 - SteamDB